-Cold sores, also known as fever blisters, are small, fluid-filled blisters that appear on or around the lips.
-They are caused by the herpes simplex virus (HSV), which remains dormant in the body until it is activated by certain triggers.
+Cold sores, or fever blisters, are small fluid-filled blisters on or around the lips.
+They're caused by the herpes simplex virus (HSV), which remains dormant in the body until certain triggers activate it.

-Below, a list of the most common cold sore triggers that are independent from your diet.
+Below, the most common cold sore triggers beyond diet.

-These triggers can cause the HSV to become active, leading to an outbreak of cold sores.
-Understanding these triggers can help you manage your symptoms and prevent future outbreaks.
+These triggers reactivate HSV, leading to cold sore outbreaks.
+Understanding them helps you manage symptoms and prevent future flare-ups.

 1. Stress

-Both physical and emotional stress can trigger cold sores.
-In fact, stress is one of the main cause of herpes outbreaks and cold sore flare-ups in people affected by HSV.
+Both physical and emotional stress trigger cold sores.
+Stress is one of the main causes of herpes outbreaks in people with HSV.

-Physical stress includes physical damage to the lips and mouth, which may be caused by dental work, cosmetic surgery, or even a sports injury.
+Physical stress includes damage to the lips and mouth from dental work, cosmetic surgery, or sports injuries.

 2. Illness

-The common cold, flu, and other illnesses can lead to a cold sore outbreak.
-When your immune system is weakened by illness, it's harder for it to keep the HSV in check, making an outbreak more likely.
+Colds, flu, and other illnesses trigger cold sore outbreaks.
+When your immune system weakens from illness, it struggles to control HSV, making outbreaks more likely.

-Because of this, maintaining good health and hygiene practices can help prevent the onset of cold sores.
-Regular hand washing and avoiding close contact with people who are sick can help keep your immune system strong.
+Good health and hygiene prevent cold sores.
+Wash hands regularly and avoid close contact with sick people to keep your immune system strong.

 3. Hormonal Changes